 PO Box 54410

-If you believe that the Penalty Charge Notice (PCN) has been issued to you in error or incorrectly, you should challenge it.
+If you believe that the PCN has been issued to you in error or incorrectly, you should challenge it.

 You can only make representations on the following grounds:

-- The contravention did not occur – The contravention (offence) described in the Penalty Charge Notice (PCN/ticket) did not happen – for instance the PCN is for parking on a yellow line when you were in fact legally loading.
-When returning this form you should enclose any relevant details (e.g. delivery note)
+- The contravention did not occur – The contravention (offence) described in the PCN/ticket did not happen, for instance the PCN is for parking on a yellow line when you were in fact legally loading.
+When returning this form you should enclose any relevant details such as a delivery note

-- The penalty exceeded the relevant amount – The PCN asked you to pay more than you are legally liable to
+- The penalty exceeds the relevant amount – The PCN asks you to pay more than you are legally liable for

-- The traffic order was invalid – You believe the parking restriction in question was invalid or illegal.
-This applied, for instance, if the Council has not followed the correct procedure for passing the traffic order.
+- The traffic order is invalid – You believe the parking restriction in question is invalid or illegal.
+This applies, for instance, if the Council has not followed the correct procedure for passing the traffic order.
 When returning this form you should enclose any relevant details

-- The Civil Enforcement Officer was not prevented from issuing the PCN – You disagree that the Civil Enforcement Officer was prevented from issuing the PCN
+- The civil enforcement officer (CEO) was not prevented from issuing the PCN – You disagree that the CEO was prevented from issuing the PCN

 - The vehicle was taken without my consent – The vehicle had been stolen when the PCN was issued.
 When returning the form you should enclose evidence such as a police crime report number or insurance claim